gitpushjoe/sharc/markdown/sprites/label.md

 # Label

 Draws text with a background.
 When a `LabelSprite` is drawn to a canvas with a centered root node, its scale is automatically flipped on the y-axis.
-Does **not** use bounds in its constructor, but properties such as `center`, `centerX` and `centerY` can still be accessed and modified. `bounds` can be accessed, but trying to set the `bounds` directly rather than modifying `path` will raise an error.
+Does **not** use bounds in its constructor, but properties such as `center`, `centerX` and `centerY` can still be accessed and modified. `bounds` can be accessed, but trying to set the `bounds` directly rather than modifying `position` or `fontSize` will raise an error.

 [[[sprites/label]]]